prebid/prebid.github.io/dev-docs/modules/currency.md

 1. A Prebid.js package is built that contains the extra currency module code
 1. Config in the page defines the currency used by the Publisher's ad server and other configuration parameters.
 1. The existence of this configuration causes the Prebid platform to load a currency conversion file while the bids are taking place.
+Alternately, the conversion rates can be provided in the page.
 1. At runtime, bids are converted to the ad server currency as needed.

 ## Currency Architecture